noctua84/NestJS-Sandbox/README.md

 ## Tools used:
 - Pipline-Tools:
     - [Qodana](https://www.qodana.cloud) is a code quality tool.
 It requires an active JetBrains account with subscription to be used.
-The pipeline configuration can be found [here](./.github/workflows/qodana-scan.yml). (paid tool)
+The pipeline configuration can be found [here](./.github/workflows/qodana-scan.yml). (freemium tool)
+    - [CircleCI](https://www.circleci.com) is a pipeline runner like github actions but with a different way to configure jobs.
+This is mainly for experimenting with different pipline types and configurations. (freemium tool)
     - [Dependabot](https://github.com/dependabot) is a dependancy management tool exclusivly for GitHub.
 The pipeline configuration can be found [here](./.github/dependabot.yml). (free tool)
     Importand: the labels and milestones mentioned in the configuration need to be present in the respective github project.
     - [Release Please](https://github.com/googleapis/release-please) is used for release and changelog automation in the [CI-Pipeline](./.github/workflows/ci.yml).
 It depends on conventional-commits-style of commits. (free tool)